 Resumen y recomendaciones

 Control de llave: The cold chain ensures that temperaturesensitive products maintain quality from origin to destination.
-Adopting modern packaging (VIPs and PCMs), realtime monitoring and automated systems reduces product losses and improves efficiency.
-The global cold chain logistics market is rapidly expanding, projected to grow from Dólar estadounidense 436.30 mil millones en 2025 a Dólar estadounidense 1.36 billones por 2034.
+Adopting modern packaging (VIP y PCM), realtime monitoring and automated systems reduces product losses and improves efficiency.
+The global cold chain logistics market is rapidly expanding, proyecta crecer desde Dólar estadounidense 436.30 mil millones en 2025 a Dólar estadounidense 1.36 billones por 2034.
 Environmental sustainability and regulatory compliance are driving investments in natural refrigerants, renewable energy and smart packaging.
 Asia Pacific leads growth, while North America and Europe upgrade infrastructure and adopt microfulfilment models.

 Consejos prácticos: